ShinoMythmaker/Aetherblend/README.md

 This add-on is multipurpose and can be used for gposing, modding or animating in Blender!

-<b> Aetherblend is currently in early development and not complete.</b>
+<b>Note: Aetherblend is currently in early development and not complete.</b>
 &nbsp;

 &nbsp;